This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Bulgaria.

-Bulgarian law recognizes sole and co-ownership over real estate, as well as different types of limited rights in rem.
-Real estate can be hold by natural and legal persons, private citizens and public entities, the municipality and the state.
-Local natural and legal persons may acquire all types of property with exception of those, owned exclusively by the state or the municipality as public property and in public interest.
+Bulgarian law recognizes sole/ co-ownership over real estate as well as different types of limited rights in rem.
+Real estate can be hold by natural and legal persons, private citizens, public entities, the Municipality and the State.
+Local natural and legal persons may acquire all types of property except those, owned exclusively by the State/ Municipality as public property in public interest.

-Establishment and transfer of in rem rights are generally effectuated by a notary deed, which is executed by a duly qualified Notary public authorised to act within the area, where the property is located.
-Other title documents may be administrative acts for property, judicial acts, notarized contracts, etc. All title documents are subject to mandatory entry into the Land register.
-Any encumbrances, liens and third party rights are also entered into the Land register.
+Establishment and transfer of in rem rights are generally effected by a Notary deed executed by a duly qualified Notary public authorised to act within the area, where the property is located.
+As an exception, other title documents may be administrative acts, judicial acts, written contracts, etc. All title documents are subject to mandatory entry into the Property register.
+Any encumbrances, liens and third parties' rights are also entered in the Property register.

 How is ownership of real estate proved?